gabrielmcg/Docker-docs/ops/README.md

 snapshots are self-contained, fully independent volumes, they can be restored to any 3PAR array in the event of a disaster.</p>

 <p class="p">HPE Recovery Manager Central enables you to replicate data from the source storage system (HPE 3PAR StoreServ) to
 the destination storage system (HPE StoreOnce).
 The replication is based on point-in-time snapshots.</p>

 <p class="p">HPE Recovery Manager Central is installed as a VM on VMware vSphere ESXi.
 It can be installed
-on the Synergy platform on a separate (from the Docker Solution) vSphere cluster or external to the Synergy environment as long as the external server has connectivity to the HPE 3PAR StoreServ and HPE StoreOnce.
-RMC can be installed directly on an ESXi host or can be deployed to a VMware vCenter managed environment.
+on the HPE Synergy platform on a separate (from the Docker Solution) vSphere cluster or external to the Synergy environment as long as the external server has connectivity to the HPE 3PAR StoreServ and HPE StoreOnce.
+HPE RMC can be installed directly on an ESXi host or can be deployed to a VMware vCenter managed environment.
 For this solution, the standalone "RMC only" is installed.
-If RMC is installed in the Synergy environment, iSCSI connection to the 3PAR StoreServ is required.</p>
+If HPE RMC is installed in the HPE Synergy environment, iSCSI connection to the HPE 3PAR StoreServ is required.</p>

 <div class="fig fignone">

 <img class="image" src="media/rmc-storeonce.png" />
 <div><span class="figcap"><span class="fig--title-label"><b>Figure 14. </b></span>HPE Recovery Manger Central and StoreOnce</span></div><p> </p></div>

 <ul class="ul">
-<li class="li">The connectivity between HPE 3PAR StoreServ and RMC for data traffic is over iSCSI. </li>
+<li class="li">The connectivity between HPE 3PAR StoreServ and HPE RMC for data traffic is over iSCSI. </li>

-<li class="li">The connectivity between StoreOnce and RMC is over CoEthernet (Catalyst
+<li class="li">The connectivity between HPE StoreOnce and HPE RMC is over CoEthernet (Catalyst
 OverEthernet)</li>

-<li class="li">The connectivity between RMC, HPE 3PAR StoreServ, and HPEStoreOnce for management
+<li class="li">The connectivity between HPE RMC, HPE 3PAR StoreServ, and HPE StoreOnce for management
 traffic is over IP. </li>

 </ul>